notsnakesilent/AMDStackGuard/README.md

 This repository implements a **proof-of-concept (PoC) Windows kernel driver** as part of an ongoing research effort on hardware-assisted control flow integrity, designed to validate the integrity of user-mode call stacks from ring 0 on AMD64 processors.

-The project serves as a fundamental software layer for a broader research initiative on **hardware-assisted control flow integrity (CFI)**.
+The project serves as a fundamental software layer for a broader research initiative on **Execution-context consistency validation using hardware-derived signals**.
 The current implementation focuses on secure introspection of user memory pages and detection of simulated return address spoofing anomalies.

 > Tested on Windows 10 22H2
 <img width="687" height="532" alt="image" src="https://github.com/user-attachments/assets/f7d83651-43d7-4539-b5b0-76650d1a487e" />